 Please note that this information can periodically be subject to change, and you should check with the Australian Government Department of Immigration and Citizenship website for the most up-to-date information.

 Australia's customs laws prevent you from bringing drugs, steroids, weapons, firearms and protected wildlife into Australia.
 Some common items such as fresh or packaged food, fruit, eggs, meat, plants, seeds, skins and feathers are also prohibited.
 There is no limit on currency but you will need to declare amounts over $10000.
-For more detailed information go to the Australian Government Customs and Border Protection website and Australian Quarantine and Inspection Service.
+For more detailed information go to the Australian Government Customs and Border Protection website and Department of Agriculture.

 The Department of Immigration and Citizenship is responsible for issuing visas to people who want to visit, work, study or live in Australia.
 It is responsible for the management of lawful and orderly entry and stay of people in Australia, including through effective border security.
 It provides information and application forms for migration to Australia, and information about settling in Australia, Australian citizenship, and multicultural affairs.